anshumg/solr/solr/cross-dc-manager/README.md

   limitations under the License.
 -->

-Welcome to Apache Solr Cross Datacenter Manager
+Welcome to Apache Solr Cross Data Center Manager
 ========

-The Apache Solr Cross Datacenter Replication Manager (solr-cross-dc-manager) provides a way for you to manage indexing to multiple Solr Clouds across datacenters in a reliable way.
+The Apache Solr Cross Data center Replication Manager (solr-cross-dc-manager) provides a way for you to manage indexing to multiple Solr Clouds across data centers in a reliable way.

-# Getting Started With the CrossDC Manager
+# Getting Started With the Cross DC Manager